vgroenhuis/HandTool/README.md

 The microcontroller is an ESP32-C5-DevKitC-1.
 It is chosen for its 5 GHz WiFi capabilities, which is essential inside university buildings due to congestion in the 2.4 GHz band.
 A MCP3008 A/D unit measures the potentiometer values while a 1.3" OLED displays some status information.

-# User interfaces
+# User interface

 THe main user interface is accessed in a web browser at the device's address.
 The device connects to university's iotroam network, registered at iotroam.nl.
 A hostname can be coupled to its MAC address to give it a static hostname, such as handtool.roaming.utwente.nl .
 The IP address is also displayed on the screen, which is useful as it is dynamic and a change in IP address takes a few minutes to propagate through the DNS servers.

+## 3D robot view

+![3D robot view](pics/View3d_Screenshot.png)

+This screenshot shows a schematic rendering of the HandTool.
+If it is not connected, the sliders can be used to manipulate it.

+## HTTP endpoints

 The following HTTP endpoints are available:

+- / Main page.
-- /index.html Main page.
-Also accessible from /
+- /index.html Main page, same as /
 - /robotView.html Open Robot View (3D)
 - /allData JSON structure with all available data
 - /angles JSON structure with joint angles in degrees
 - /rawAdcValues JSON structure with raw ADC values
 - /fk JSON structure with end-effector to robot coordinate transformation matrix

-## 3D robot view

-![3D robot view](pics/View3d_Screenshot.png)

-This screenshot shows a schematic rendering of the HandTool.
-If it is not connected, the sliders can be used to manipulate it.
+- /serialAngles Enable/disable outputting angles to serial port
+- /serialFK Enable/disable outputting end-effector coordinate frame to serial port
+- /serialFrequency Control frequency of serial data

 ## Bill of Materials